-Gunner’s mate and petty officer third class John Emery was born in the small town of Gardner north of Fargo on April 26, 1919, to Carl, a farmer, and Sweden-born Freda, a homemaker who was proud of her American citizenship.
+Gunner’s mate and petty officer third class John Emery was born in Gardner on April 26, 1919, to Carl, a farmer, and Sweden-born Freda, a homemaker who was proud of her American citizenship.
 He was the oldest brother to Carl “Bob” Robert, Betty Anne, Helen, Esther, and Jean.

 Mr. Emery’s sister Betty remembered her big brother sending her $10 from boot camp, which led her to spend a full day shopping for a red dress and a pair of shoes.
 His last letter to Betty was postmarked October 17, 1941, and asked if their mother still did not have a washing machine.
 He wanted to surprise her with one for Christmas.
 He also wrote that he was heading out to sea but would return to port in November, and that he would probably be home for Christmas.